vEnhance/web.evanchen.cc/input/faq-rules.md

-Nevertheless, students will often colloquially refer to the cutoffs by color as well, in a slight [abuse of terminology][abusenote].
+Nevertheless, students will often colloquially refer to the cutoffs by color as well, in a slight [abuse of terminology][abusenote].[^colors]

+[^colors]:
-(For example, "blue cutoff" would mean the minimum score for an 11th grader to attend MOP through USAMO, even though this student could end up in any class group depending on the whims of the [assistant academic director](index.html).)
+    For example, "blue cutoff" would mean the minimum score for an 11th grader to attend MOP through USAMO, even though this student could end up in any class group depending on the whims of the [assistant academic director](index.html).

 Some students (not staff) even refer to the 5th cutoff in [CR-7](#CR-7) as the "pink" cutoff,